mattermost/docs/source/administration/prev-config-settings.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 *This permission is stored in the database and can be modified using the System Console user interface.*

-**True**: Team Administrators and System Administrators can edit other users' posts.
+**True**: Team Admins and System Admins can edit other users' posts.

 **False**: Only System Administrators can edit other users' posts.

 .. note::
 This setting is only available for Team Edition servers.
 Enterprise Edition servers can use `Advanced Permissions <https://docs.mattermost.com/deployment/advanced-permissions.html>`__ to configure this permission.

 Enable Team Directory